-- Support the health and wellbeing of the community through healthy urban design and placemaking. - Consider child-friendly planning strategies and aging in place principles in LEP and DCP reviews. - Advocate better public transport outcomes. - Focus development close to public transport. - Ensure new centres are compact and transitoriented. - Ensure community and social support services are located near areas of need. - Work with stakeholders to reduce road trauma. - Work with partners to reduce crime. - Ensure the built environment incorporates CPTED principles. - Facilitate the development and promotion of integrated walking and cycling networks within and between centres. - Prioritise pedestrian movement in the CBD and beyond. - Investigate locations of active transport connections into adjoining LGAs. - Continue to update hazard mapping to ensure safety, including flood and bushfire mapping. - Address the urban heat island effect.
+- Support the health and wellbeing of the community through healthy urban design and placemaking. - Advocate better public transport outcomes. - Focus development close to public transport. - Ensure new centres are compact and transitoriented. - Work with stakeholders to reduce road trauma. - Work with partners to reduce crime. - Ensure the built environment incorporates CPTED principles. - Facilitate the development and promotion of integrated walking and cycling networks within and between centres. - Prioritise pedestrian movement in the CBD and beyond. - Investigate locations of active transport connections into adjoining LGAs. - Continue to update hazard mapping to ensure safety. - Address the urban heat island effect.

-- 9.1 Amend DCP to better respond to urban heat (short term) - 9.2 Liaise with Fairfield and Canterbury Bankstown councils to implement active transport routes around Chipping Norton Lakes, including bridge and road connections (medium term)
+- 9.1 Amend DCP to reflect outcomes of climate resilience study. (short term) - 9.2 Liaise with Fairfield and Canterbury Bankstown councils to implement active transport routes around Chipping Norton Lakes, including bridge and road connections. (medium term)